 I distinctly remember being at a friend’s house when I was a child and I was forced to eat spinach that was boiled and covered in vinegar.
 It was disgusting!
 The thing was, I liked spinach.
 I usually ate it raw in salad or mixed into other foods like saag paneer (love that Indian dish!).
 How a food is prepared can make all the difference to determine if we like it or not.

 Don’t give up if you try to give your child kale once or twice and they spit it out.
 They are supposed to - it is evolution’s way of making sure they didn’t eat poisonous plants long ago.
 Try making it different ways or adding different spices until you find what they like and don’t like.
-So far my little one is 11 months old and he will eat everything - as long as I prepare it the way he likes it.
-I’m learning and so is he, building our relationship around mealtimes along the way.
+So far my little one is 11 months old and will eat everything - sometimes I just have to prepare it a certain way.
+I’m learning and so is my child, building our relationship around mealtimes along the way.

 Eating together as a family is very important to me.
-This is the time when we put down our cell phones, we look each other in the eye and we talk about our day (talking to Alexa is okay too).
-Even before my little one was eating solid foods, he would sit in a bouncy chair right next to us and engage in the family conversation, cheers and all.
-We made sure to get a high chair that was the same level as the table and made a space for him so he always felt like part of the family.
-We ask him questions and answer for him so he can practice back and forth conversations.
-He eats a lot of the food that we do, so he sees us as a family all eating the same thing.
-This keeps him interested in trying new foods, especially when he sees my partner and I enjoying it so much.
-When he eats something he really likes, you hear him saying “mmmmm” the entire time.
+This is the time when we put down our cell phones, we look each other in the eye and we talk about our day.
+Even before my little one was eating solid foods, they would sit in a bouncy chair right next to us and engage in the family conversation, cheers and all.
+We made sure to get a high chair that was the same level as the table and made space enough to include the whole family.
+We ask questions and offer answers so our child can practice back and forth conversations.
+Our little one eats a lot of the same food that we do.
+This keeps our kiddo interested in trying new foods, especially when she sees my partner and I enjoying it so much.
+When she eats something she really likes, you hear her saying “mmmmm” the entire time.
 It’s hilarious, infectious, and amazing.

 I know there will be expressions of will over food (“yuck, I don’t want that!”) in my future, but I’m making a concerted effort to not play into the power struggle (it takes two).
-My little one can decide on his own what he likes and what he doesn’t.
-I want him to have the power and control over what he puts in his body and the education to know how and why to make healthy choices.
+My little one can decide on their own what they like and what they don’t.
+I want my child to have the power and control over what she puts in her body and the education to know how and why to make healthy choices.